.

 which is about a half hour drive.
 After we parked in a huge parking

-lot, we walked
+lot, we walk

 some distance to a little information center before seeing the bridge.